-Young people all over the world have eagerly embraced the Internet as a way to obtain information and to communicate with others.
-In addition, mobile phones are possibly the most popular technology in the world and use has increased dramatically in the past decade.
-8 in 10 people in developing countries own a mobile phone (though this varies by region), with many of those phones connected to the internet.
+Young people all over the world have eagerly embraced the technology as a way to obtain information and to communicate with others.
+Mobile phones are possibly the most popular technology in the world and use has increased dramatically in the past decade.
+Eight in 10 people in developing countries own a mobile phone (though this varies by region), with many of those phones connected to the internet.
 Youth are often the most avid users of technology – while twenty percent of youth own mobile phones, only 8 percent of those over 45 do.

 International health organizations are considering ways to leverage new information and communication technologies (ICTs)—such as Web sites, SMS/text messaging, video games and mass media (radio/television shows)—to improve reproductive health services and to broaden access to educational materials available to the young people who need them most.
 While the potential of technology to reach new and more diverse audiences with information is clear, evaluations of these programs have provided mixed evidence of impact.
 While there is some evidence of changes in attitudes and knowledge as a result of exposure to technology-based interventions, there is less evidence of how these translate into longer-term behavioral change.

 Young and Online: Children’s perspectives on life in the digital age: The State of the World’s Children 2017 Companion Report

 This UNICEF report shares the insight from over 490 children (ages 10 through 18 from 26 countries) on how and why they use technology in their daily lives.
 “This Companion Report, which should be read alongside the main report, explores in further detail the rich contributions of children for understanding the opportunities and challenges digital technologies present in their everyday lives.”
 (2017)